What is First Direct mortgages?

 - An arrangement fee is payable on some tracker mortgages and is also up to £490

-First Direct offers free standard valuations, although it is also recommended that buyers also pay an additional amount to have a more thorough survey to uncover any potential problems with the property.
+First Direct offers free standard valuations, although it is recommended that buyers also pay an additional amount to have a more thorough survey to uncover any potential problems with the property.
 There is a list of the fees charged by First Direct for carrying out this work, or you have the option of employing an independent surveyor.

 Can you make overpayments on your First Direct mortgage?